mdref/mdref-http/http/Client/Curl.md

 * HTTP_VERSION_1_1
   Use HTTP/1.1 protocol version.
 * HTTP_VERSION_2_0
-  Use HTTP/2 protocol version.
+  Attempt to use HTTP/2 protocol version.
 Available if libcurl is v7.33.0 or more recent and was built with nghttp2 support.
+* HTTP_VERSION_2TLS
+  Attempt to use version 2 for HTTPS, version 1.1 for HTTP.
+Available if libcurl is v7.47.0 or more recent and was built with nghttp2 support.
 * HTTP_VERSION_ANY
   Use any HTTP protocol version.